TOP THRILL DRAGSTER: The Inside Track on Cedar Point’s “Coaster Wars” Icon from High Octane Origins to Relaunch

 Records Past

-To understand Top Thrill Dragster’s pedal-to-the-metal start (and its potential finish), you have to understand the world it was born into.
+To understand Top Thrill Dragster’s pedal-to-the-metal start (and its feared finish), you have to understand the world it was born into.
 For many of us, the 1990s will forever conjure images of Tamagotchi and Furbies; the height of MTV; Britney Spears, Backstreet Boys, and Beanie Babies; the Slime Geyser outside of the Lost Legend: Nickelodeon Studios and the game shows it represented.
 But when it comes to amusement parks, the 1990s are defined by a singular, global battle for thrill-ride supremacy: the Coaster Wars.

 Image: Cedar Point

 You have to imagine that – before the ‘90s – roller coasters (and amusement parks in general) were only just re-emerging in the public consciousness after a half-century slumber post-Great-Depression.
-By the ‘70s and ‘80s, new “post-Disney” parks were popping up across the United States, and the “Second Golden Age of the Roller Coaster” had begun, with cutting edge steel roller coasters spreading around the globe.
+By the ‘70s and ‘80s, new “post-Disney” parks were popping up across the United States, and the “Second Golden Age of the Roller Coaster” had begun, with then-cutting edge steel roller coasters spreading around the globe.

-Of course, the industry was dominated by Arrow Dynamics – a coaster manufacturer whose remaining steel installations are pretty immediately identifiable as… well… “classics.”
+Back then, the industry was dominated by Arrow Dynamics – a coaster manufacturer whose remaining steel installations are pretty immediately identifiable as… well… “classics.”
 Arrow’s mine trains, Corkscrews (above), and multi-loopers still dot the globe, but frankly, each pretty quickly betrays that it was developed in an era before computer modeling that could precisely predict forces and transitions.
 (Unusual banking, ramrod-straight drops, discombobulating forces, and snappy, “head-banging” track transitions are Arrow cornerstones.)

 Image: Joel A. Rogers, CoasterGallery.com (Used with permission)